Programmes and courses

 Doctoral studies

-To qualify for doctoral studies you need:
+To qualify for doctoral studies, you need:

-• A degree at advanced level
+- A degree at an advanced level

-• Otherwise within the country or abroad acquired substantially equivalent knowledge.
+- Otherwise, within the country or abroad, acquired substantially equivalent knowledge.

 More information about doctoral studies

-Freestanding courses
+Freestanding courses this and next term

 See all of our freestanding courses